candytale55/blues-brothers-themed-agency/docs/homepage-structure.md

 ```

 This selector places all direct children of `.hero` into column 2 (the content area).
 The `-2` value counts from the end, ensuring content stays in the middle column even if the grid structure changes.

+**Why use a global grid class:**

+- **DRY principle:** Define the grid structure once, reuse across multiple sections (hero, info, footer)
+- **Consistency:** All sections share the same content width and centering behavior
+- **Maintainability:** Changing the grid structure in one place updates all sections

 #### Background Styling